Performing iconic repertory off-campus with USC Kaufman

 Anijah Lezama at the USC Trustees Retreat

-Lezama was one of the students selected to perform at the USC Trustees Retreat last semester.
+Lezama was one of the students selected to perform at the USC Trustees Retreat in 2019.
 She was more than excited to be a part of it.

 “It was such a special performance for me because I was trusted to perform for such a prestigious event as a freshman, and the feedback was wonderful,” she said.
 “The trustees were well informed about the performing arts and were actively engaged.”